Motivations, Background, and Techniques

 If you want to attend these calls but don’t know what to work on, don’t worry!
 The Turing Way core team members will be on the call and point you to some starting points in the project and other ongoing efforts where you can make a difference.

-We offer two types of coworking calls: 1-hour short calls every week to work on ongoing projects in the community, and 2-hour long bimonthly Collaboration Cafes that offers a mix of community discussion and quiet working slots.
+We offer two types of coworking calls: 1-hour short calls every week to work on ongoing projects in the community, and 2-hour long bimonthly Collaboration Cafes that offer a mix of community discussion and quiet working slots.
 We encourage our members to attend for as long during these designated hours as their schedule allows, even if they can’t be present during the entire call.

 These calls use a combination of two techniques: